moses-b-alexander/stgnn-aqf-praxis/readme.md

 ## Objective

 Spatiotemporal graph neural networks, augmented with representational enhancements like positional encoding and attention, forecast air pollution concentration values using air quality sensor network data and long-term climatology statistics.
 By modeling spatiotemporal relationships among air quality sensors, policymakers can more thoroughly understand patterns of pollution dispersion in cities (Zheng et al, 2015).
-Thus, they can make more optimal decisions to improve air quality via various environmental policy measures, consequently increasing life expectancy for urban residents.
+Thus, they can make more optimal decisions to reduce air pollution via various environmental policy measures, consequently increasing life expectancy for urban residents.

 ---